 You never know how many copies of the keys were in circulation before you got them or who had them.
 Also consider installing a deadbolt or home security system, and have an extra copy of your key made.

-Good to know in case of emergencies, or if you’re about to fix a power or water issue and need to turn off the electricity or cut off the water supply.
+One of the most important things to learn about your house is where your fuse box and main water valve are.
+These locations are a must know in case of emergencies, or if you’re about to fix a power or water issue and need to turn off the electricity or cut off the water supply.

+Nothing is more important than the safety of you, your family, and your home.
 Make sure smoke alarms are installed, and make sure they work.
+Three out of 5 home fire deaths result from fires in properties without working smoke alarms.
 If you have a second or third story, consider purchasing a roll-up ladder.

-Don’t be afraid to knock on their door and introduce yourself (also, you can’t go wrong with treating them to a batch of freshly-baked cookies).
-If they’re next-door, ask about property lines, and who owns what.
-You should already have a survey, but it never hurts to make sure their perception conforms to your survey.
+Don’t be afraid to knock on your neighbor’s door and introduce yourself (also, you can’t go wrong with treating them to a batch of freshly-baked cookies).
+Plus, being on good terms with next-door neighbors makes any discussions about property and boundary lines much easier.
+You’ll both want to have that awkward conversation eventually.

 15. Explore the neighborhood

-Drive around.
+Drive around and check out the neighborhood.
 Find a new favorite restaurant.
-Stay up to date on the local events and happenings by monitoring local websites or, if you’re old school, subscribing to local newspapers or magazines.
+Stay up to date on the local events and happenings by monitoring local websites or subscribing to local newspapers or magazines.
 It’s the best way to help your new location begin to feel like home.

-Now all that’s left to do is put together that housewarming party guest list.
+Moving into your first house can feel overwhelming, but we hope these tips help you start to feel right at home in your new house.
+Now all that’s left to do is put together that housewarming party.
 Welcome to your new home!